 Preheat oven to 350 degrees Fahrenheit.

 Combine butter, sugar, vanilla and eggs until creamed together.

 Add the flour, baking soda, and salt and mix halfway, followed by the chocolate chips.

 Mix until combined.

 Roll the dough into 2 inch sized balls, and place on a baking sheet at at least 2 inches apart.

 Bake at 350 degrees Fahrenheit oven for 8-10 minutes, until edges are set and centers are soft.

 Cool the cookies on a cooling rack or plate.

-You can store the chocolate chip cookies on a plate, covered with plastic wrap for up to five days.
+You can store the chocolate chip cookies without brown sugar on a plate, covered with plastic wrap for up to five days.